7 incredible places to dive in Australia + the best times to visit

 As the world’s largest coral reef system, the Great Barrier Reef is a bucket list destination for many divers.
 Stretching over 2,000 kilometres along the northeastern coast of Australia, this natural wonder is now widely regarded as one of the best places on the planet to dive, not only because of its sheer size and scale but also due to the fact that much of the reef is protected.

-The Great Barrier Reef is also home to a stunning array of healthy coral formations and a wealth of unusual and captivating macro creatures.
-With excellent visibility and a diverse range of dive sites suitable for divers of all skill levels, the Great Barrier Reef offers an unparalleled underwater adventures.
-While Cairns is the main gateway for divers, there are also exceptional scuba experiences around Lady Musgrave, Lady Elliot and Heron Island.
+The Great Barrier Reef is notable for its colourful coral formations, which provide habitat for a wealth of unusual and captivating macro creatures.
+With excellent visibility and a diverse range of dive sites suitable for all skill levels, the Great Barrier Reef is definitely one of the best places to dive in Australia.

 When to dive the Great Barrier Reef: Year-round (April to October is the dry season)